mikaeilorfanian/client_server_generator/README.md

 *Important Note: this project is in **experiment** mode.
 This means things change rapidly and you cannot depend on the exposed functionalities.*
-# Coding Web Apps Got Even Easier
+# Generate Server and Client Code From a YAML File
-Sometimes, your web application's server and client code is written in Python.
 Let's say you've made a command line application that interacts with your server using HTTP.
 Every time you change your URLs and routes on the server side, you'll have to reflect these changes on the client side, too.
 This back-and-forth editing is annoying to say the least.